ombulabs/blog/_posts/2020-09-16-creating-a-snap-chat-mini.markdown

 For the design, we had an iterative process, the design was changing during development to make it feel more native while we were adding features.

-For the scrolling, we implemented a custom scroll on one of the apps because it relies too much on swiping and scrolling gestures and the default scroll was not enough for our needs.
-This was developed with this mini's requirements in mind so it's something that probably won't work for other minis to share what we did, but the main idea is to listen to the touch events (start, move, stop, cancel) and use the positions to detect the gestures and scroll the elements accordingly.
-We also added some inertia similar to the default scroll when releasing the touch.
-For other minis we used [this JS plugin](https://github.com/idiotWu/smooth-scrollbar) in specific sections to improve the scrolling experience.
+For the scrolling, we wanted to add an inertia an overflow effect like how it works for iOS.
+We used [this JS plugin](https://github.com/idiotWu/smooth-scrollbar) in specific sections to improve the scrolling experience, you can also implement your custom scrolling behavior using mouse and touch events.

 > Make sure you develop a responsive design, your app will run in a broad range of mobile resolutions.